tannyo/video.ga.js/README.md

 Classic Google Analytics Tracking Code (asynchronous), Universal Analytics Tracking Code or Google Tag Manager container code The end user must be using a browser that supports the HTML5 postMessage feature.
 Most modern browsers support postMessage, though Internet Explorer 7 does not support it.

+## Future Enhancements

+In the future I intend to add support for YouTube videos.
+If you want to add that feature, please feel free to fork this repository and code to your hearts intent.
+I'm just not available for side projects like this, so it may take a while.

 ## Issues